Pepper Clinical Partner Program

 The billing picture

-You bill under existing RPM codes from day one.
+You bill under existing RTM codes from day one.

-Pilot partners will bill under existing Medicare RPM reimbursement pathways (CPT 99457, 99458, 99490) from day one — with Pepper’s support at every step.
+Pilot partners will bill under existing Medicare RTM reimbursement pathways (CPT 98975–98981) from day one, with Pepper’s support at every step.

 Who we are looking for

-We are reaching out to independent primary care, hospital system-affiliated, and functional medicine practices led by an MD in Central New York.
-The right fit is a physician who is already thinking about how to offer patients more continuity — and a practice that can move with us over a 90-day pilot.
+The right fit is a physician already thinking about how to offer patients more continuity, and a practice or department able to move with us across a 90-day pilot.

 Join the program